Squatting Posture & Toilet Stools: Benefits According to Research

-Many people unknowingly sit in an unnatural position on the toilet, which can lead to constipation, straining, and discomfort after a visit.
-For centuries, the squatting position has been considered the most natural way to defecate.
-But how exactly does it work, and what's the role of a toilet stool ?
-In this article, we examine scientific research on the squatting position and offer practical advice on posture for a relaxed toilet visit.
+Many people unknowingly sit in an unnatural position on the toilet, which can lead to constipation, straining, and discomfort after using the toilet.
+The squatting posture has been considered the most natural way to defecate for centuries.
+But how exactly does it work, and what is the role of a toilet stool?
+In this article, we examine what scientific research says about the squatting posture and provide practical posture advice for a relaxed toilet experience.

 What is the difference between sitting and squatting?

-In a standard toilet seat, the hips remain relatively high, which reduces the anorectal angle .
-In a squatting position, this angle increases, and the rectal outlet is more upright , which can facilitate defecation for some people.
+When sitting on a standard toilet, the hips remain relatively high, which makes the anorectal angle smaller.
+In a squatting position, this angle becomes larger, and the rectum's exit is straighter, which can facilitate bowel movements for some people.

-Research shows that squatting can reduce the pressure required for bowel movements compared to the traditional sitting position.
-This is related to the improved relaxation of the pelvic floor muscles in the squatting position.
+Research shows that squatting can reduce the required pressure during defecation compared to the classic sitting position.
+This is related to the better relaxation of the pelvic floor muscles in a squatting posture.

 Can a toilet stool mimic that effect?

-A toilet stool elevates the knees slightly above hip height , approximating the natural squatting position.
+A toilet stool brings the knees slightly above hip height, which approximates the natural squatting position.
 In small-scale research, participants using a stool reported:

-The experience varies from person to person, but many users report greater relaxation and less tension in the lower abdomen .
-Want to try this out without modifying your toilet?
-Then check out the Buddley folding bamboo toilet stool .
+The experience varies per person, but many users indicate that it provides more relaxation and less tension in the lower abdomen.
+Would you like to try this out calmly without modifying your toilet?
+Then check out the foldable bamboo toilet stool from BUDDLEY.

 A toilet stool can be interesting for:

-• Anyone who is consciously concerned with posture and relaxation
+- Those who are consciously working on posture and relaxation

-• People who want to make their toilet time calmer and softer
+- People who want to make their toilet experience calmer and gentler

-• Parents who want to help children use the toilet independently
+- Parents who want to help children with independent toilet use

-It's easy to use: place your feet on the stool, knees slightly elevated, allowing your abdomen and pelvic floor to relax more fully.
-Don't force it: relaxation is the key .
+Use is simple: feet on the stool, knees slightly raised, allowing the abdomen and pelvic floor to relax better.
+Do not force it: relaxation is the starting point.

 Important to know

-A stool is not a medical device or treatment , but a posture aid.
-For persistent symptoms such as pain, bleeding, or blockage, it's wise to seek medical advice.
+A stool is not a medical device or treatment, but an aid for posture.
+For persistent complaints such as pain, blood loss, or blockage, it is advisable to seek medical advice.

-A small change in posture can make a difference in relaxation and ease for some.
+A small change in posture can make a difference in relaxation and comfort for some.

 Want to try it yourself?

-Want to try out the posture without changing your bathroom?
-The folding design makes the stool suitable for daily use and easy to store.
+Would you like to try out the posture calmly without modifying your bathroom?
+The foldable design makes the stool suitable for daily use, but also easy to store.